datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 We make the configuration file writeable by `root` only, and readable by the `git` group (the main group of the `git` user) only.
 This prevents modification of the configuration by the user that runs the Forgejo service, and also makes adding secrets to the configuration file slightly more secure.
-Adding secret may be necessary for setting up email SMTP server access.
+Adding a secret may be necessary for setting up email SMTP server access.

 At this point, and as the `git` user, we can tell systemd to launch the